Frequently Asked Questions

 - Media kit with press release and publicity ideas

-- Invitation for a school representative and district superintendent to attend the gala PBIS awards luncheon at the annual southwest PBIS conference, Behavior Education Technology Conference on November 8, 2018.
+- Invitation for a school representative and district superintendent to attend the gala PBIS Awards Celebration at the annual southwest PBIS conference, Behavior Education Technology Conference.

 - Merit – just starting PBIS